-Lockdown or not, love is in the air.
-Rumour has it Cupid is working overtime to ensure that this month is as romantic as ever.
-If you’re looking for some inspiration for Valentine’s Day or planning a couples date for when lockdown the third is finally over, we’ve got you covered.
-Here are 8 London spots that are perfect for afternoon stolls, ‘candid’ couple pictures and stealing your other half’s kisses – even when it’s bloody freezing.
+Cuffing season is almost upon us which means that love is in the air.
+Rumour has it Cupid is working overtime to ensure that this cuffing season will be as romantic as ever.
+If you’re looking for some date inspiration, then don’t worry dear reader, we’ve got you covered.
+Here are eight romantic spots in London that are perfect for afternoon strolls, ‘candid’ couple pictures and stealing your other half’s kisses – even when the weather’s a scorcher like this one!

 1. Petersham Nurseries, Richmond

 There’s no better way to feel like you’re alone with your loved one than while gazing at London’s dazzling skyline from on top of a hill.
-Just a stone throw away from Regent’s Park is Primrose Hill and it is one of the most picturesque spots in London.
-Head there first thing to see the sun rise over the Big Smoke or venture to the gorgeous park after dark to watch the stars with that special someone.
+Just a stone’s throw away from Regent’s Park is Primrose Hill and it’s one of the most picturesque spots in London offering excellent panoramic views of the Big Smoke.

 3. Kyoto Garden, Holland Park